 The spine consists of multiple vertebrae stacked upon one another, each one separated by a cartilage disc (intervertebral disc).
 There are 7 cervical vertebrae, 12 thoracic vertebrae, and 5 lumbar vertebrae.
 The spinal cord runs within the spine and nerves pass through each level of the vertebrae.

-As we age, the intervertebral discs may thin or bulge out, causing pressure on nerves, resulting in pain, weakness, or numbness.
-Surgical options exist to help alleviate pain and improve function.
+As we age, the intervertebral discs of the spine may thin or bulge out.
+Disc compression or disc herniation can cause pressure on nerves, resulting in pain, weakness, or numbness.
+To help with pain relief and improve function, there are several surgical treatment options available at Ortho Westmount.

 Cervical myelopathy is a condition where degenerative or bulging discs cause compression on the spinal cord, leading to neck pain, arm weakness, difficulty walking, and difficulty with fine motor skills.

-Narrowing of the space between vertebrae may also cause pain.
+Narrowing of the space between the neck vertebrae, which are called cervical vertebrae, may also cause pain.

 The surgery takes approximately 2 hours.

 Anterior cervical decompression and fusion is a treatment for cervical myelopathy.
 Your surgeon will perform an incision on the front of your neck to view the front of the spine.
-The damaged disc(s) is/are removed and replaced with bone graft to fuse the affected joints.
-A plate is then fixed with screws on the front of the spine.
+The damaged cervical disk(s) is/are removed and replaced with bone graft to fuse the affected joints.
+The bone graft may be taken from your own body (autograft) or from a donor (allograft), and in some cases, a synthetic graft may be used.
+After, your surgeon inserts a plate that is then fixed with screws on the front of the spine.

 Symptoms often improve in the first few weeks after surgery, but a full recovery will take several months.